vars1ty/JustFetch/README.md

 For example: `$cmd=uname -o` - Will display the operating system you are using.

+If you don't use custom commands and want to exclude them entirely, add the `--no-cmd` argument when launching JustFetch.

 ## Custom Color
 You can specify a custom output color for the whole message by passing `--red` / `--green` / `--blue` with a value from `0` to `255`, default is `255` for all 3.